jnylam/jnylam.github.io/_courses/ds/index.md

 # Causal and eventual consistency

+Strong/strict consistency: after update completes, any subsequent access returns updated value.
+Achieved through mutual exclusion.

+Weak consistency: system not guaranteed to return updated value after update is complete.
+A number of conditions must be satisfied.

+Eventual consistency: specific form of weak consistency.
+Guarantee that if no new updates made to object, eventually all accesses will return last updated value.
+If no failure occurs, max size of inconsistency window is a function of communication delays, load on system and number of replicas.

+DNS

+* classic example of eventual consistency.
+* single naming authority per domain
+* only on e allowed to update (no write-write conflict)
+* update according to a configured pattern
+* time-controlled caches

+Causal consistency: operations from the same process with independent causal chains can execute in relative order.
+Example: comments from a blog post.

+Read-your-writes: after a process has updated a value always sees the new value, not any older ones.

+Session consistency: process accesses storage system in context of a session.

+Monotonic write: serialized writes by the same process, otherwise hard to program

+Monotonic read: if a process sees a particular value for an object subsequent access will not return a previous value.

+Sequential vs eventual

+* sequential: pessimistic concurrency handling.
+Decides on update order as they are executed.
+* eventual: optimistic concurrency handling.
+Updates happen, worry about order later.
+May raise conflict.
+Example: Git, file synchronization acroos devices.

 [&uarr; back to the top](#schedule)

 ---

 # Strong eventual consistency and CRDTs

+What are CRDTs?

+- update operations are commutative, associatives and idempotent
+- consequence: trivial to handle duplicate and dropped messages

+CRDT types

+- flags ie booleans
+- counters: G-, PN-
+- sets: G-, 2P-, OR
+- registers: single value, last-write wins
+- maps: key with CRDT value, CRDT maps can be nested
+- graphs: directed, monotone DAG, edit graphs
+- documents: eg treedoc, for collaborative editing, large storage requirement (10x)

+### G-counter

+Example

+Details

+- G-counter is an increment-only counter
+- PN-counter: use two G-counters to implement general counter
+- implement as map
+- merge operation takes the "max"

+### G-set

+Example

+Limitations

+- G-set can only add, not remove
+- 2P-set, analog of PN-counter, can only add and remove once, cannot be added again later
+- alternative: use "tombstones" to add/remove/readd to a set multiple times.

+### Strong eventual consistency

+Strong consistency

+- determine order as updates occur (linearizable, sequential consistency)
+- thus avoids conflict
+- consensus (next time) is a synchronization bottleneck and does not scale up very well as need a majority of nodes to be up

+Eventual consistency

+- locally update and propagate changes
+- conflicts occur: reconciliation/arbitration can be complicated
+- consensus moved to background, so can still make progress if network is partitioned

+Strong eventual consistency

+- locally update and propagte changes
+- no conflicts: unique/deterministic outcome of concurrent updates
+- no consensus
+- can withstand arbitrary number of failures (need at least one node up)
+- solves CAP theorem for a restricted class of applications

+Formal definition of eventual consistency

+- eventual delivery: any operation executed at a correct node is eventually executed  at all replicas
+- termination: all update executions will eventually terminate
+- convergence: all replicas will eventually reach the same state
+- note: def does not preclude the state of replicas from diverging, rolling back, reconciling, diverginging again, and son on.

+Formal definition of strong eventual consistency

+- redefine convergence: as soon as all updates are received at a node, reaches the same state as others

+Result

+- if updates are state-based:
+  - send state to 1 replica
+  - update is local to the source node (do some computation)
+  - need to specify how to do updates and merges
+- the data type forms a semi-lattice (structure in which the notion of maximum of 2 elements makes sense),
+- updates are always increasing, and
+- merges are resolved by taking the maximum
+- then replicas converge to the maximum of the last two values

+(An analogous result exists for operation-based updates.)

+### Observed-remove set

+- set semantics: add and remove
+- multiple valid ways of resolving conflicts (depending on what makes sense for a particular appliation)
+  - user decides (error state)
+  - timestamp (last write wins)
+  - add wins (most intuitive semantics, eg cart)
+  - remove wins

+Example of observed-remove set with add-wins rule (Idea is to internally keep track of multiple copies of a element added at different nodes)

+### Summary

+- need to read research literature to use the libraries
+- heavily test implementation: 100% code coverage does not mean you've tested all possible interleavings
+- restricted set of operations, may need to make the application or problem fit the tool

 [&uarr; back to the top](#schedule)